microsoft/DesktopBridgeToUWP-Samples/Samples/StoreSample/README.md

   * [Submit your converted app to the Store](https://msdn.microsoft.com/windows/uwp/publish/app-submissions)
   * [Create your store-managed consumables](https://msdn.microsoft.com/windows/uwp/publish/add-on-submissions)

+To run the code as-is you need to modify the sample [AppXManifest.xml](cs/Packaging/PackageLayout/AppXManifest.xml) file to include your application identity information.
+Change placeholders that are formatted like ***THIS*** to actual values for your application.

-Once your app has been converted and approved in the store and the store-managed consumables are setup you need to make a few minor changes to your project in Visual Studio to enable UWP APIs and get the sample working.
+Once you've converted your app, gotten it approved in the Store, and the store-managed consumables are set up you need to make a few minor changes to your project in Visual Studio to enable UWP APIs and get the sample working.
 They are:

   * [Add Windows 10 WinMD reference to your project](#add-windows-10-reference)
   * [Add reference to System.Runtime.SystemRuntime](#add-system.runtime.systemruntime-reference)